fluxusfrequency/rspec-rails/README.md

 capybara gem.

-Feature specs test your application from the outside by simulating a browser. capybara is used to manage the simulated browser.
+Feature specs test your application from the outside by simulating a browser.
+Capybara is used to manage the simulated browser.

 To use feature specs, add `capybara` to `Gemfile`: